splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/2-computer-use/1-concepts/5-manipulating-files.md

 ### Deleting a file (rm)

-The [rm](https://man.cx/Rm) command is used to remove, delete, files and folders.
-This tasks an argumeant for the path, or paths, that you want removed.
-For folders you need to pass in the `-r` command to remove the folder and its contents.
+The [rm](https://man.cx/Rm) command is used to remove (delete) files and folders.
+This tasks an argument for the path, or paths, that you want to be removed.
+For folders, you need to pass in the `-r` command to remove the folder and its contents.
 You can pass in the `-f` option to skip any prompts and force it to just remove the files you indicated.

-You can use `rm Test.cs` to delete the **Test.cs** file we created earlier.
+You can use `rm Other.md` to delete the **Other.md** file we created earlier.

 :::danger[Take care with rm]

 Remember that you are working **directly** with the operating system here.
 When you remove a file, it is gone.
 There is no recycle bin from which to restore these deleted files.

 :::

-permissions - chmod, chown